ORNL/ReSolve/scripts/timing/README.md

 The local CUDA machine is used for:

 - CUDA timing logs from `gpuRefactor`, `gpuRefactor -i`, `gluRefactor`, `sysRefactor`, and `sysRefactor -i`
-- combining CPU, HIP, and CUDA logs into one CSV
+- combining CPU, HIP, and CUDA timing logs into one CSV
-- generating the final plots
+- generating plots from the combined CSV

 Recommended workflow: